Technologicat/unpythonic/doc/features.md

 assert f() == "hello from g"
 ```

-**CAUTION**: The implementation is based on exceptions, so catch-all `except:` statements will intercept also throws, breaking the escape mechanism.
-As you already know, be specific in which exception types you catch in an `except` clause!

 In Lisp terms, `@catch` essentially captures the escape continuation (ec) of the function decorated with it.
 The nearest (dynamically) surrounding ec can then be invoked by `throw(value)`.
 When the `throw` is performed, the function decorated with `@catch` immediately terminates, returning `value`.

-In Python terms, a throw means just raising a specific type of exception; the usual rules concerning `try/except/else/finally` and `with` blocks apply.
-It is a function call, so it works also in lambdas.
+In Python terms, a throw (in the escape continuation sense) means just raising a specific type of exception; the usual rules concerning `try/except/else/finally` and `with` blocks apply.
+The `throw` is a function call, so it works also in lambdas.

-Escaping the function surrounding an FP loop, from inside the loop:
+For another example, here we return from the function surrounding an FP loop, from inside the loop:

 ```python
 @catch()